democrobot/democracrm/docs/features/places.md

 ## Locations

-Locations are areas within a Site.
-They can be hierarchical.
+Locations are areas within a Site, and they can be hierarchical.
+As an example, if an organization frequents a capitol building to meet with public officials and stage actions in specific areas of the building, locations can be used to divide up the building by floor, office suite, entrances, or whatever helps for planning purposes.